dudest/node-red-contrib-soundweb/README.md

 ## Address Property

-All nodes except the `soundweb-Preset` node require an address be specifie.
+All nodes except the `soundweb-Preset` node require an address be specified.
 The address property is a buffer of exactly 8 bytes. it is comprised of:

 - Node Address (2 bytes)
 - Virtual Device (1 byte)